PaulStoffregen/Time/Readme.md

 Time is a library that provides timekeeping functionality for Arduino.

+Using the Arduino Library Manager, install "*Time* by *Michael Margolis*".

 The code is derived from the Playground DateTime library but is updated to provide an API that is more flexible and easier to use.